Catastrophe: Community Resilience in the Face of Disaster

 The program will explore how communities and nations can democratically prepare and practice for disasters, as Elaine Scarry describes in Thinking in an Emergency .
 Planners and activists can use emergency planning and response to increase awareness of ecological ways to prevent future disasters, the need to share resources among neighbors, and deepen lasting cooperation.
 In particular, climate change adaptation can be effectively used a reason to quickly make necessary changes for a healthier future that otherwise may take many more years to implement.

 Our inquiry will be conducted at the intersections of climate justice studies, Native studies, media studies, and geography.
-It will use varied research methodologies as tools of inquiry, including ethnographic interviews that establish narratives (storytelling), documentary film development, community mapping, film analysis, government document research, and case studies of disasters.
+It will use varied research methodologies as tools of inquiry, including ethnographic interviews that establish narratives (storytelling), documentary film development, community mapping, film and media analysis, government document research, and case studies of disasters.

 This offering will prepare you for careers and advanced study in: